weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueOperationValidator.md

 > `static` **canConsume**(`queue`): `Promise`\<`boolean`\>

-Checks if messages can be consumed from the specified queue.
+Checks if messages can be consumed from the queue.
-Consumption is typically only allowed when the queue is in ACTIVE state.

 ##### Parameters

 ###### queue

-Queue identifier (string name or IQueueParams object)
+Queue name (string) or { name, ns }

 `string` | [`IQueueParams`](../interfaces/IQueueParams.md)